Your shopping cart is empty!

 The approximate composition of SF60 is:

 It depends on how you define and use the word!
-A fertiliser is defined in the dictionary as a chemical or natural substance added to soil or land to increase its fertility.
-On this basis, SF60 it is a fertiliser - it a natural substance that contains both maco and microminerals (NPK, Ca, etc) and it is designed to improve fertility - plant growth.
-(Note: typically NKP/TM are around 5% of content and in 'slow release' form) ie they are released in soluble forms as part of microbes breaking down more complex materials).
+The dictionary defines 'fertiliser' as a chemical or natural substance added to soil to increase its fertility.
+On this basis, SF60 is a fertiliser - i.e. a natural substance that contains nutrients (micro and macro NPK, Ca, etc) plus organic matter and biochar designed to improve fertility, i.e. plant growth.

-The underlying basis for plant growth and fertilisation is 'you need to replace what you take away'.
-Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil and SF60.
-Once fully depleted, you will have to replenish ie add NPKs nutrients back to the soil.
+To maintain soil fertility, you either need to recycle nutrients or you need to replace nutrients taken away in vegetables and crops.
+Heavy cropping plots (e.g. vegetables) will deplete NPK nutrients from the soil and SF60.
+Once fully depleted, you will have to replenish i.e. add nutrients back to the soil or container mix.

 Do I need to add SF60 each year?